Elizabeth Trubetskaya: Early life

+Court life

+Elizaveta was the maid of honour of Grand Duchess Maria Alexandrovna.
+In 1859, her portrait was painted by Franz Xaver Winterhalter.

 After the death of her husband, Elizaveta Esperovna began to spend more time abroad, lived in France, where she kept a political salon.

 She hosted a famous literary salon in Paris during the Second Empire, and played a crucial part as a mediator when France and Russia reestablished their diplomatic contacts in the 1870s.
 Her salon was attended by many famous politicians: Prince Kochubey, Ivan Durnovo and others.
 The princess was in correspondence with many political figures of the time: Francois Guizot, 3rd Viscount Palmerston, Adolphe Thiers and Prince Alexander Gorchakov.